4th-year-project-2020-2021/Final-Year-Project-Data-Visualization/README.md

 - Logged in users can edit and delete their messages they have created.
 - Logged in users can edit their profile name.

-### Shirin - Smallpox component & Upload component
+### Shirin - Smallpox component & Home component & Upload component

 - [x] World Map
 - [x] Connection to MongoDB Atlas